lpfgarcia/complex/README.md

 complex
 =======

-This project is the code used in the Meta-Learning (MtL) evaluation of the ICPR 2018 paper "An updated analysis of complexity measures for classification problems".
+This project is the code used in the Meta-Learning (MtL) evaluation of the ICPR 2018 paper "Classifier Recommendation Using Data Complexity Measures".
 The experiments are divided in two steps.
 The first is related to the base-level and the second to the meta-level performance.
-To run the experiment we need the [ECoL](https://github.com/SmartDataAnalytics/ECoL) and some other R packages.
+To run the experiment we need the [ECoL](https://CRAN.R-project.org/package=ECoL) and some other R packages.

 ## Datasets